Spanish ship Nuestra Señora de la Santísima Trinidad: Replicas

-A full-size representation of the Santísima Trinidad could be seen in the harbour of Alicante, in Spain.
+A full-size representation of Nuestra Señora de la Santísima Trinidad could be seen in the harbour of Alicante, in Spain.
 This vessel had formerly operated as a floating restaurant.
 To allow regeneration works to the marina area, where the ship's mooring has now become an extended boardwalk, the replica was towed outside of the harbour and left moored on the seaward side of the breakwater.
 Here, close to the Panoramis centre, the ship gradually became a rotting hulk, with most of the masts and rigging collapsed onto the main deck.
-As of summer 2024, the vessel has completely vanished.
-There are unsubstantiated rumours of its being towed to Cape Verde.
+After seven years of lying idle since its closure as a restaurant in 2016, the Port Authority declared the ship abandoned and destined for scrapping.
+This process was completed in July 2023.

-A non-profit non-governmental Canadian association, the Friends of Santísima Trinidad, assisted the Office of the Historian of the City of Havana, Cuba with the construction of a new 1:25 four-metre-long scale model of La Santísima Trinidad.
+A non-profit non-governmental Canadian association, the Friends of Santísima Trinidad, assisted the Office of the Historian of the City of Havana with the construction of a new 1:25 four-metre-long scale model Nuestra Señora de la Santísima Trinidad.
 Interior construction details are exposed on one side of the vessel, and visitors are able to use a computer interface and touch screen to take a virtual tour of the ship in Spanish, English, and French.
 The model is displayed in the Naval Museum of La Habana, opened in June 2008 at Castillo de la Real Fuerza, the oldest building in Cuba and the oldest stone fortress in the New World.